-- Shared situational awareness and decision support via desktop and mobile phone apps
+- Unparalleled decision support on both desktop and mobile apps

 - Rapid deployment with near global coverage